 A good home loan app is more than just a digital form.
 The most valuable apps cover the full lifecycle of borrowing:

-- Eligibility and affordability checks: Quick calculators that show how much a customer can borrow based on income, credit score, and property value.
+- Eligibility and affordability checks: Quick calculators, including a built-in loan calculator, that show how much a customer can borrow based on income, credit score, and property value.

 - Application management: Digital forms, document upload, and e-signatures that cut down on paperwork.

-- Repayment and EMI tracking: Dashboards that display outstanding balance, due dates, and payment history.
+- Repayment and EMI tracking: Dashboards that display outstanding balance, due dates, payment history, and loan repayment progress, with support for automated recurring payments based on the repayment schedule.

 - Customer support: In-app chat, FAQs, or integration with WhatsApp and other channels for quick resolution.